 Current MHRA advice states that sodium valproate must not be prescribed for any woman or girl under the age of 55, unless she has a pregnancy prevention programme (PPP sometimes called PREVENT) in place.
+Topiramate should not be prescribed to any woman or girl of child bearing age unless they have a PPP:

-- Your specialist will discuss the risks of taking sodium valproate with you, and whether or not you are planning to become pregnant.
-This will help to decide if the PPP is right for you. - They will explain the risks to an unborn child if the mother takes sodium valproate during pregnancy.
-(See page 14 for risks of taking sodium valproate during pregnancy). - Before you start to take sodium valproate, you will need to have pregnancy tests. - Your specialist will explain the options for highly effective contraception. - Your specialist will carry out reviews of your treatment at least annually.
+- Your specialist will discuss the risks of taking sodium valproate or topiramate with you, and whether or not you are planning to become pregnant.
+This will help to decide if the PPP is right for you. - They will explain the risks to an unborn child if you take sodium valproate or topiramate during pregnancy (see page 4 and above). - Before you start to take sodium valproate or topiramate, you will need to have pregnancy tests. - Your specialist will explain the options for highly effective contraception. - Your specialist will carry out reviews of your treatment at least annually.
 You and your specialist will complete an annual risk acknowledgement form at each review.
 This confirms that you have been given appropriate advice, which you have understood.